azrielcodes/azrielcodes/README.md

 # Azriel Codes - Freelance FrontEnd Developer

 Welcome to Azriel Codes!
-I am a passionate and self-taught FrontEnd Developer with expertise in Python and JavaScript.
+I am a passionate and self-taught FrontEnd Developer with expertise in Python, Linux, and JavaScript.
 Whether you're looking for someone to handle your school projects, work projects, or need assistance with FrontEnd design for websites, I've got you covered.
 Below is a brief overview of my skills, certifications, and the services I offer.

 ## Skills